jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 So something had to change.
 In looking at most of the requests, they weren't anything new - it was just that pure volume that had increased.

-Many of these questions were product issues - places where a young app like ours just wasn't fully polished.
+Many of them were product issues - places where a young app like ours just wasn't fully polished.
 As you all know, we can't just fix all the product problems in one fell swoop.
 That takes time.